jmrapp1/Hytale-ReactiveUI/README.md

 Pages are the primary entry point for UI in Hytale.
 ReactiveUI provides `ReactiveUiPage`, an enhanced page implementation that simplifies event handling, data binding, and element management.
-It includes built-in support for managing a "primary element"
-- a single element that can be easily swapped out, making it perfect for tabbed interfaces or wizard-style UIs.
+It includes built-in support for managing a "primary element", a single element that can be easily swapped out, making it perfect for tabbed interfaces or wizard-style UIs.

 ```java
 public class MyPage extends ReactiveUiPage {